stechyo/godot-steam-audio/README.md

 # godot-steam-audio
 This is a GDExtension that integrates the [steam-audio](https://valvesoftware.github.io/steam-audio/) library into Godot 4.2.
+This adds sound effects such as occlusion and reverb into the engine.

 ### [Demo Video](https://www.youtube.com/watch?v=vRnzfnb93Gw)
 ![A picture of the editor screen with some godot-steam-audio nodes.](doc/imgs/editor.png)